Body Mass Index bmi for women, female version

 Comparison of the Nhanes III survey and the CDC criteria for Body Mass Index BMI for Women

 Notice in the Nhanes III body mass index chart above, there is a gradual increase in the body mass index bmi for women over time.
-The BMI gently increases until the age of 50 to 60.
+Furthermore, the BMI gently increases until the age of 50 to 60.

 However, after age 50 to 60 a gradual decrease in BMI occurs in older women.